SushantGautam/Assignments-IN5550-Spr24/Assignment_3/README.md

 --checkpoint: Specifies HF checkpoint to use for the model for task 4.2.
 One of "google/flan-t5-xxl", "mistralai/Mistral-7B-Instruct-v0.2" python Task4.3.py --checkpoint google/flan-t5-xxl
 ```
+The results from the FLAN model reported in report is saved in "data_tmp/4.3generations.csv".

 ## By: